grz0zrg/fsynth/README.md

 ## About Fragment

-Fragment is a graphical audio synth. / collaborative audiovisual live coding web. environment with pixels based (image-synth) real-time sound synthesis, the **sound synthesis** is **powered by pixels data** generated from live [GLSL code](https://en.wikipedia.org/wiki/OpenGL_Shading_Language) and [Processing.js](http://processingjs.org/) code with many different types of input data available.
+Fragment is a graphical audio synth. / collaborative audiovisual live coding web. environment with a pixels based (image-synth) real-time sound synthesis approach, the **sound synthesis** is **powered by pixels data** generated from live [GLSL code](https://en.wikipedia.org/wiki/OpenGL_Shading_Language) and [Processing.js](http://processingjs.org/) code with many different types of input data available.

 Many videos of most features are available on [YouTube](https://www.youtube.com/c/FragmentSynthesizer)